 Step 4: Monitor your credit to watch your progress

-By signing up for a credit monitoring service, you can see how each step that you take affects your credit score.
-You can also make strategic decisions – like following a few months of paying off your secured credit card, has your credit improved enough for an auto loan, or are you better off taking out a smaller loan first.
+Besides helping you dispute negative items that bring down your credit report, SmartCredit can also help you monitor your credit report and credit scores.
+By signing up for a credit monitoring service like this, you can see how each step that you take affects your credit score.
+You can also make strategic decisions.
+For example, after a few months of paying off your secured credit card, has your credit improved enough to apply for an auto loan, or are you better off taking out a smaller loan first?

 You’ll also be able to see when you’ve recovered enough to do bigger things, like buy a new home.
 Once you have your credit score back to a level you’re happy with, you can cancel your service or keep it going to make sure you maintain the highest score possible 365 days a year.

-This doesn’t have anything to do with rebuilding your credit after bankruptcy, but it is another important step that you may have to take.
-Once your bankruptcy filing is complete every single account that you had in collections should be settled.
+This is another important step that you may have to take after your bankruptcy is finalized.
+Once your bankruptcy filing is complete, every single account that you had in collections should be settled.

 But that doesn’t always mean that the collectors get the message and stop calling you.
 If you’re still getting collection calls after your debts have been discharged and settled in court, then you need to take action.
 You may even be able to seek compensation for collector harassment if they really won’t leave you alone.